 - Change to recruiting materials that are consistent with the approved materials

 Items that need to be submitted for a modification:

-SPARCS: Request for modification, any supporting materials that are changed such as: updated consent form, updated and/or new questionnaires, surveys, updated and/or new recruiting materials
+Any supporting materials that are changed such as: updated consent form, updated and/or new questionnaires, surveys, updated and/or new recruiting materials.